SvStarke/Auxo_manuscript_2023/README.md

-# Metabolic modeling of Auxotrophies in the human gut microbiota
+# Amino acid auxotrophies in human gut bacteria are linked to higher microbiome diversity and long-term stability

 ## Project idea

 We already know that humans are incapable to synthesize some amino acids.
 We cover our demand for these essential amino acids by diet.
-This incapability of organism to synthesize vital nutrients is called auxotrophy and results in a high dependency on the nutritional environment.
-However, little is known still about he nuritional preferences of our human gut microbiome.
-This project is about finding out which kind of auxotrophies can be found in the human gut microbiota and what is the influence of auxotrophies on the microbial ecology.
+This incapability of organism to synthesize essential nutrients is called auxotrophy and results in a high dependency on the nutritional environment.
+However, little is still known  about the nuritional preferences of our human gut microbiome.
+This project is about the abundance of amino acid auxotrophies in the human gut microbiota and their influence on microbial ecology.
-Genomes from the HRGM cataologue are used for a general characterzation of auxotrophies in the human gut microbiome.
-The impact of auxotrophies on microbial ecology in the gut was analyzed with data from two cohorts based in Germany.
-Metabolic genome-scale models are reconstructed from genome data with gapseq and the auxotrophies are predicted with metabolic modeling using flux-balance-analysis.
-The figure below supplies a visualization for the definition of auxotrophies and gives an overview about the workflow with the used datasets in the study.
+Genomes from the HRGM catalogue (doi: 10.1186/s13073-021-00950-7) are used for general characterization of auxotrophies in the human gut microbiome.
+The impact of auxotrophies on microbial ecology in the gut was analyzed with data from three cohorts.
+Metabolic models are reconstructed from genomes with gapseq (doi: 10.1186/s13059-021-02295-1) and the auxotrophies are predicted with genome-scale metabolic modeling using flux-balance-analysis.
+The figure below supplies a visualization for the definition of auxotrophies (A) and gives an overview of the study workflow (B).

 <p align="center" width = "100%" >
   <img width = "100%" src="/output/plots/Definition_Auxo_readme.png" />